Forest Fire Clustering for Single-cell Sequencing with Iterative Label Propagation and Parallelized Monte Carlo Simulation: Discussion

 \section{Discussion}

-Clustering analysis labels and classifies data by identifying the commonalities in the features.
-As an unsupervised learning technique, it has been used in a wide variety of application scenarios.
-In particular, the recent rise in single-cell sequencing relies on clustering methods to discover rare, novel cell types based on genomic features.
+Currently, there are many open challenges associated with the unsupervised clustering of scRNA-seq data \cite{kiselev2019challenges, stegle2015computational}.
+First, many clustering methods make strong explicit or implicit prior assumptions about the data.
+For example, Gaussian mixture models assume that the data is Gaussian distributed.
+However, previous studies have shown that scRNA-seq data do not follow any known distribution \cite{townes2020quantile}.
+Second, existing clustering methods cannot internally validate their clustering results.
+For rare cell type discovery in single-cell analysis, it is crucial to cluster with minimal prior assumptions and report the confidence of the labels at each point for validation.
+Third, while it is known that discrete cell types exist in single-cell data, some cells can be placed in a continuous gradient of two or more end states without clear boundaries \cite{kiselev2019challenges}.
+To tackle these existing challenges associated with clustering high-dimensional single-cell data, a clustering algorithm should be specifically designed to meet single-cell analysis needs.

-However, there are many open challenges associated with unsupervised clustering of single-cell RNA-seq data \cite{kiselev2019challenges}.
-Previous clustering methods parameterizes heavily on prior assumptions about the data and do not provide a way to internally validate the results.
-For single-cell sequencing analysis and many other scientific applications that deal with noisy data, it is important to both intelligently cluster with minimum prior assumptions and report the statistical significance of the result labels for validation.
+Here, we developed Forest Fire Clustering inspired by forest fire dynamics \cite{leskovec2007graph}.
+By reformulating the label propagation algorithm to iteratively find clusters in the data manifold, Forest Fire Clustering offers an efficient and intuitive approach to clustering data.
+With only one effective hyperparameter that indirectly governs cluster size, our method can discover the number of clusters in the data with minimal prior assumptions.
+Forest Fire Clustering outperforms previous clustering methods on common benchmarks and shows robust performance on scRNA-seq datasets.
+Moreover, Forest Fire Clustering can conduct internal validation using Monte Carlo simulations.
+Clustered labels are randomly propagated to produce point-wise posterior exclusion probabilities, which can quantify the label confidence of each data point and serve as a metric for quality control.
+Additionally, point-wise label entropies can highlight branching points and key transition cells in developmental pseudo-time.

-To tackle these challenges, we propose Forest Fire Clustering inspired by forest fire dynamics.
-By reformulating label propagation to iteratively find clusters in the data manifold space, Forest Fire Clustering offers an efficient and intuitive approach to clustering data.
-With only one effective parameter that indirectly governs the size of the clusters, our method can discover the number of clusters in the data with minimum prior assumptions.
-Further, Forest Fire Clustering can conduct internal validation using Monte Carlo simulations.
-Result labels are propagated repeated to produce a non-parametric point-wise significance value, which could be used for quality control.
-The label entropies can also be calculated to reveal branching points and highlight novel transition cells along developmental pseudo-time.
+Further, Forest Fire Clustering can potentially be used as a soft clustering method.
+In hard clustering, a data point either belongs to completely to a cluster or not at all, while a data point under soft clustering can fall in multiple categories.
+Similar to soft clustering labels, the posterior label distribution models the probabilities of a data point being in different clusters.
+Generating soft clusters that correspond to the hard clusters could help analyze cell types without clear cut-offs in the feature space.
+Since continuous cell groups can exist in single-cell sequencing data, Forest Fire Clustering is a softer alternative than partitioning continuous cell groups into discrete categories.